ros2/ros2_documentation/source/Tutorials/Advanced/Create-An-Rqtbag-Plugin.rst

 Create an rqt_bag Plugin
 ========================

-Let's say you have bags of data and you want to be able to visualize them.
+Let's say you have bag files and you want to be able to create a custom visualization of some data.
 ``rqt_bag`` gives you the ability to scroll through the recorded messages and visualize the raw message values.
-However, often may want something more visual, or to do some post-processing on the raw message.
+However, you may sometimes want a more visual presentation, or you need to do some post-processing on the raw messages.
 For that, you can write an rqt_bag plugin, using the Python plugin system.
 That way you can go from a simple visualization of the messages...